GHSVS-de/plg_system_astroidghsvs/README.md

 ### For Joomla update and changelog server
 - Create new release with new tag.
-- - See and copy and complete release description in `dist/release.txt`.
+  - See and copy and complete release description in `dist/release_no-chengelog.txt`.
-- Extracts(!) of the update and changelog XML for update and changelog servers are in `./dist` as well.
-Copy/paste and make necessary additions.
+- Extracts(!) of the update XML for update servers are in `./dist` as well.